-Christian Slater Still On Winona Ryder’s Mind After Filming ‘Heathers’ In 1988; Working With James Franco
+Christian Slater Still On Winona Ryder’s Mind After Filming ‘Heathers’ In 1988, Working With James Franco

 Christian Slater is one of the rare Hollywood actors who successfully transitioned from a child artist to successful adult actor.
-Slater entered show business at the tender age of eight-years-old when he featured on the ABC television program One Life to Live.
+Slater entered show business at the tender age of 8-years-old when he featured on the ABC television program One Life to Live.
 He later established himself as an actor by working in movies like The Legend of Billie Jean, The Name of the Rose, and Heathers.

 Winona Ryder and Christian Slater, 1988. pic.twitter.com/JVSQf4oVE1

 In fact, even though Heathers was filmed back in 1988 when Christian Slater was only 19-years-old, his costar Winona Ryder still hasn’t forgotten the experience of working together on the set.
 Us Weekly reports that Ryder gushed over Slater on the Golden Globes red carpet on January 8.
-Coincidentally, both Ryder and Slater were nominated for awards at this year’s event, and the Reality Bites actress was happy to discuss her former Heather costar when asked about him in a red carpet interview.
+Coincidentally, both Ryder and Slater were nominated for awards at this year’s event, and the Reality Bites actress was happy to discuss her former Heathers co-star when asked about him in a red carpet interview.

 “I have not seen him in a long time, but I adore him.
 I’m so happy for him.
 I could not be more happy for him.
 I love him so much… He’s the best.”